 During years 1 and 2 in the Ph.D. program, most coursework is completed.
 Then, students work towards becoming Ph.D.
 Candidates.
-Candidacy (ABD status) is attained after the following have been achieved:
+Candidacy (ABD status) is attained after achievement of the following:

 - 1. The satisfactory completion of written and oral Qualifying or Comprehensive Exams. - 2.
 The satisfactory preparation and oral defense of a dissertation research proposal. - 3.
-The satisfactory completion of all Ph.D. course requirements (save for research hoursGEO7980) and the removal of any "Incompletes" (I grades) from the transcript.

-We expect students to obtain ABD status prior to beginning the fourth year in the program.
+The satisfactory completion of all Ph.D. course requirements (save for research hours GEO7980 and registering for GEO5920) and the removal of any "Incompletes" (I grades) from the transcript.
+We encourage students to obtain ABD status prior to beginning the fourth year in the program, and expect completion by the end of the 4th year in the program.